janmax/Hallgrim/README.md

 ## Usage

-Invoke the script with `python3 gen.py -h` in order to see usage.
-Very limited until now.
+Invoke the script with `python3 grim.py -h` in order to see usage.
+Currently many features are not yet implemented.
+Single and Multiple Chice questions can be generated also in parametrized form.

 Example scripts can be found in `scripts/`.